wineynia/version-control-assignment/README.md

 ### 💡 How to Contribute:
 We welcome contributions that improve content, design, or accessibility!
-Here’s how you can help:
+Here’s how you can help:<br>
-Fork the repository
+Fork the repository<br>
-Clone your fork locally
+Clone your fork locally<br>
-Create a new branch
+Create a new branch<br>
-Make your changes
+Make your changes<br>
 Add your updates or new features.
-Please keep commits focused and descriptive.
+Please keep commits focused and descriptive.<br>
-Commit and push
+Commit and push.<br>
-Open a Pull Request (PR)
+Open a Pull Request (PR).<br>
-Go to your forked repo on GitHub and click “Compare & Pull Request”.
+Go to your forked repo on GitHub and click “Compare & Pull Request”.<br>
-Describe your changes clearly so we can review them.
+Describe your changes clearly so we can review them.<br>

 Thank you! 🙏